Tanz0rz/haxe-fmod/extension/haxe/core-api-sound.md

 ## FMOD_SOUND_TYPE
 verdict: bound
 Type: haxefmod.studio.Types.FmodSoundType
 Sound.create accepts any format FMOD decodes on the target.
-The type of a loaded sound is not queried, Sound.getFormat reports only channels and bits.
+Sound.getFormat reports the type of a loaded sound in its type field.

 ## FMOD_TAG
 verdict: bound